ThatsVie/atlas-AirBnB_clone_v4/README.md

 <ul>

-**Input this command in your terminal**
+### Input the following command in your terminal

 ```bash
 HBNB_MYSQL_USER=hbnb_dev HBNB_MYSQL_PWD=hbnb_dev_pwd HBNB_MYSQL_HOST=localhost HBNB_MYSQL_DB=hbnb_dev_db HBNB_TYPE_STORAGE=db python3 -m web_dynamic.0-hbnb
 ```

-This command is executing 0-hbnb.py.
-It sets several environment variables related to MySQL database connection parameters before running the script.
+<i>This command executes `0-hbnb.py` after setting several environment variables related to MySQL database connection parameters:</i>

-HBNB_MYSQL_USER=hbnb_dev: This sets the MySQL database username to hbnb_dev.
+- `HBNB_MYSQL_USER=hbnb_dev`: This sets the MySQL database username to hbnb_dev.

-HBNB_MYSQL_PWD=hbnb_dev_pwd: This sets the MySQL database password to hbnb_dev_pwd.
+- `HBNB_MYSQL_PWD=hbnb_dev_pwd`: This sets the MySQL database password to hbnb_dev_pwd.

-HBNB_MYSQL_HOST=localhost: This sets the MySQL database host to localhost.
+- `HBNB_MYSQL_HOST=localhost`: This sets the MySQL database host to localhost.

-HBNB_MYSQL_DB=hbnb_dev_db: This sets the name of the MySQL database to hbnb_dev_db.
+- HBNB_MYSQL_DB=hbnb_dev_db: This sets the name of the MySQL database to hbnb_dev_db.

-HBNB_TYPE_STORAGE=db: This sets the storage type to db, indicating that the application is configured to use a database for storage.
+- `HBNB_TYPE_STORAGE=db`: This sets the storage type to db, indicating that the application is configured to use a database for storage.

-After setting these environment variables, the command runs the Python script 0-hbnb.py as a module using Python 3 (python3 -m).
+After setting these environment variables, the command runs the Python script in 0-hbnb.py as a module using Python 3 (`python3 -m`).
 This means that Python will treat the web_dynamic directory as a package and execute the 0-hbnb.py script within that package.

 ![image](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/b8a475ca-be6b-4403-87de-e426a6c665ae)

-Environment variables for MySQL database connection are set.
+- Environment variables for MySQL database connection are set.

-The Python script 0-hbnb is executed as a module using Python 3.
+- The Python script 0-hbnb is executed as a module using Python 3.

-Flask starts serving the application on port 5000.
+- Flask starts serving the application on port 5000.

-Requests are made to the server:
+- Requests are made to the server:

-A request to /0-hbnb/ returns a 200 response.
+  - A request to /0-hbnb/ returns a 200 response.

-Requests for static CSS files and images return 200 responses.
+  - Requests for static CSS files and images return 200 responses.

-Some image requests return 304 responses, indicating no modification since the last request.
+  - Some image requests return 304 responses, indicating no modification since the last request.

-**In another window if your terminal input this command:**
+### In another window of your terminal, input this command:

 ```bash
 curl -s -XGET http://0.0.0.0:5000/0-hbnb/ | head -6
 ```

-This command is using curl to make a GET request to a web server running locally on the address http://0.0.0.0:5000/0-hbnb/.
+This command uses curl to make a GET request to a web server running locally on the address <code>http://0.0.0.0:5000/0-hbnb/</code>.

-curl: This is a command-line tool for transferring data using various network protocols.
+- `curl`: This is a command-line tool for transferring data using various network protocols.
 It is commonly used to make HTTP requests.

--s: This option instructs curl to operate in silent mode, where it suppresses the progress meter and other output.
+- `-s`: This option instructs curl to operate in silent mode, where it suppresses the progress meter and other output.
 It makes curl run silently, without showing any progress or error messages.

--XGET: This option specifies the HTTP method to be used in the request.
+- `-XGET`: This option specifies the HTTP method to be used in the request.
 In this case, it explicitly specifies that a GET request should be made.
 However, curl automatically uses GET requests if no method is specified, so this part is redundant but explicitly specifies the HTTP method.

-http://0.0.0.0:5000/0-hbnb/: This is the URL to which the GET request is made.
+- `http://0.0.0.0:5000/0-hbnb/`: This is the URL to which the GET request is made.
 It specifies the address 0.0.0.0 on port 5000, with the path /0-hbnb/.
 This would typically be the address of a web server running locally on the machine.

-|: This is a pipe operator that redirects the output of the command on the left side to the input of the command on the right side.
+- `|`: This is a pipe operator that redirects the output of the command on the left side to the input of the command on the right side.

-head -6: This is a command that prints the first 6 lines of the input it receives.
-It's typically used to show only the beginning of a file or the output of a command when combined with the pipe operator |.
+- `head -6`: This is a command that prints the first 6 lines of the input it receives.
+It's typically used to show only the beginning of a file or the output of a command when combined with the pipe operator `|`.

 ![image](https://github.com/grahacr/atlas-AirBnB_clone_v4/assets/143755961/21a9966f-ce05-4b3f-9ec4-ec2257fb71e1)

-**In your browser:**
+### In your browser:

 ```bash
 http://localhost:5000/0-hbnb/